 Description

-A red and buff sandstone, Carrara marble and granite obelisk on a pedestal.
-It is decorated with inverted torches and a wreath, with a finial in the form of a flaming bowl with lion mask decoration.
-The inscriptions read 'At evening time it shall be light' (Zachariah 14:7) and 'I am come, a light into the world' (John 12:46).
-The design is based on the heart monuments of the French royal family.
+The monument to Frederick Albert Winsor, located in Kensal Green Cemetery, is an obelisk made of red and buff sandstone, Carrara marble, and granite, set on a pedestal.
+It features decorative elements such as inverted torches and a wreath, topped with a finial shaped like a flaming bowl adorned with lion mask decoration.
+The inscriptions on the monument include "At evening time it shall be light" (Zachariah 14:7) and "I am come, a light into the world" (John 12:46).
+The design is inspired by the heart monuments of the French royal family.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.